Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-In this work, we use Ni-$L_3$ RIXS to explore the spin correlations in a superconducting LNO/SLAO thin film and track the evolution of electronic and spin excitations in LNO thin films epitaxially grown on SLAO, LaAlO$_3$(001) (LAO), ({\LAO})$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$(001) (LSAT) and SrTiO$_3$(001) (STO) substrates.
-These substrates impose epitaxial strains of $\varepsilon=-2\%$, $-1\%$, $+0.9\%$, $+1.9\%$ (SLAO, LAO, LSAT, STO), thereby tuning the Ni-O$_{\rm AP}$-Ni bond angle $\varphi$ from $\sim180^\circ$ to $\sim164^\circ$ \cite{may2010, rhodes2024, zhao2024,goodge2025}.
-High-resolution RIXS measurements reveal clear dispersive spin excitations in the LNO/SLAO thin film ($\varepsilon\approx-2\%$) with $T_{c, \rm onset}\approx40$ K [Fig. \hyperref[fig1]{1(c)}], akin to bulk LNO but with a larger spin-excitation bandwidth [Fig. \hyperref[fig1]{1(d)-(e)}] and significantly enhanced $J_{z}$ [Fig. \hyperref[fig1]{1(f)-(g)}], which can be attributed to the increased bond angle $\varphi$ driven by cooperative in-plane compression and $c$-axis tension.
-While the dispersion and intensity persist in LNO/LAO ($\varepsilon\approx-1\%$), the LNO/STO film under tensile strain ($\varepsilon\approx+1.9\%$) shows a reduced bandwidth and strongly diminished spectral weight, together with a gradual suppression of the $dd$ excitations associated with Ni 3{\dz} orbital, indicating that the decrease of $\varphi$ driven by epitaxial tensile strains gradually diminishes the hybridization between the Ni 3{\dz} and O 2$p_z$ orbitals and reduces $J_{z}$ (by $\sim 31\%$) [Fig. \hyperref[fig1]{1(g)}] \cite{SI}.
-The well-defined, dispersive spin excitations in superconducting LNO/SLAO provide the direct evidence for robust interlayer AFM exchange $J_z$ and the strain-tuned enhancement tracks the emergence of ambient-pressure superconductivity [Fig. \hyperref[fig1]{1(f)}] \cite{lu2024interlayer}.
-Our results identify $\varphi$ as the key lever for LNO's low‑energy properties, establish a $\varphi-J_z$ link, and lend microscopic support to a Hund's‑coupling-enabled transfer of interlayer exchange from $3d_{z^2}$ to $3d_{x^2-y^2}$, consistent with an interlayer‑exchange-driven, $d_{x^2-y^2}$-selective superconductivity [Fig. \hyperref[fig1]{1(f)}] \cite{oh2023type,lu2024interlayer,qu2024bilayer,yi2025unifying}.
+In this work, we use Ni-$L_3$ RIXS to explore the spin correlations in the LNO/SLAO thin film and track the evolution of electronic and spin excitations in LNO thin films epitaxially grown on SLAO, LAO, (\LAO)$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$ (001) (LSAT) and SrTiO$_3$ (001) (STO) substrates.
+These substrates impose epitaxial strains ranging from $\varepsilon=-2\%$ to $+1.9\%$, thereby systematically modulating the overall structural framework---including the Ni-O$_{\rm AP}$-Ni bond angle $\varphi$ (from $\sim180^\circ$ to $\sim164^\circ$) and the out-of-plane lattice constant \cite{may2010, rhodes2024, zhao2024,goodge2025}.
+High-resolution RIXS measurements reveal clear dispersive spin excitations in the LNO/SLAO thin film ($\varepsilon\approx-2\%$) with $T_{c, \rm onset}\approx40$ K [Fig. \hyperref[fig1]{1(c)}], akin to bulk LNO but with a larger spin-excitation bandwidth [Fig. \hyperref[fig1]{1(d)-(e)}] and enhanced $J_{z}$ [Fig. \hyperref[fig1]{1(f)-(g)}].
+This enhancement can be attributed to the optimized interlayer orbital overlap driven synergistically by in-plane compression and $c$-axis tension.
+In contrast, the LNO/STO film under tensile strain ($\varepsilon\approx+1.9\%$) shows a reduced spin-excitation bandwidth and strongly diminished spectral weight, together with a suppression of $dd$ excitations associated with Ni 3{\dz}-O $2p_z$ hybridization.
+The well-defined, dispersive spin excitations observed in LNO/SLAO provide direct evidence for a robust interlayer antiferromagnetic exchange $J_z$, whose strain-enhanced behavior closely tracks the emergence of ambient-pressure superconductivity.
+Our results establish an empirical link between the strain-tuned structural modifications, the strength of $J_z$, and the superconducting phase.
+These direct spectroscopic constraints are consistent with theoretical scenarios that emphasize interlayer magnetic exchange interactions as a key ingredient for pairing, assisted by Hund's coupling \cite{lu2024interlayer,qu2024bilayer,oh2023type,644_Hund,cao2024flat,Chen2024,1223_Hund,Lu2025,qu2025hund} or \dz--\dxy\ hybridization~\cite{sakakibara2024possible,shen2023effective,yang2023interlayer,652_hybridization,yao2024npj,679_hybridization,1220_hybridization,1221_hybridizaiton,1222_hybridizaiton,Wang2025}.